flipacholas/Architecture-of-consoles/articles/nes.Rmd.md

 ![Spectrogram of the Sample channel.](spectrograms/eb0_dcm_nes.png){.tab-float .negate .border}

 Unlike the previous channels, the sample channel only plays back whatever low-resolution recording the developer feeds to the APU.
-Considering the example played a drum kit, I can't see any identifiable treats on the spectrogram (apart from similarities to white noise).
+Considering the example played a drum kit, I can't see any identifiable traits on the spectrogram (apart from similarities to white noise).

 ##### Sawtooth {.tab}